Skip to Content

 It’s important to note that no matter what beach you visit, you should know the rules before collecting in any area.
 Also, check out the weather and head to Lake Michigan when it is the most favorable.

-Usually, rockhounding in spring on Lake Michigan is considered to be the best season, and you should also consider visiting the beaches early when there are fewer people so that you can find specimens easier.
+Usually, rockhounding in spring on Lake Michigan is considered to be the best season, and you should also consider visiting the beaches early when there are fewer people so that you can find specimens more easily.

 TIP: Pebbles are stones that everyone can easily find; there are kilometers of pebbles on the beaches.
 Find out more about this type of common rock in the article below: